Jessica (instrumental): Composition

-The tune is in the key of A Major, with the main guitar solo using the key of D Major.
+The tune is in the key of A major, with the main guitar solo using the key of D major.
 The signature melody line, as with all of Dickey Betts' instrumental compositions, is played harmonically among various instruments, in this case, Betts taking the melody on guitar, Chuck Leavell playing the top harmony line on the Fender Rhodes electric piano, and Gregg Allman playing the bottom harmony line on the Hammond organ.
 Leavell also plays grand piano on this tune, playing a solo, for over a minute, from around the 2:30 mark.
 The acoustic guitar is played by Les Dudek.

 The original version on Brothers and Sisters clocks in at 7:30, although there is a shortened single edit, which cuts out some of the main theme at the end of the piece, trimming it to 4:00 exactly.
 This version is the one heard on most classic rock radio stations, and any kind of various artist compilation on which "Jessica" has been featured.
 However, most Allman Brothers compilations use the full 7:30 version.

 Reception

 The song peaked best on Billboard's Easy Listening chart, where it peaked at number 29 on March 9, 1974.
-Although "Jessica" rose no higher than number 65 on the Hot 100, it later became a staple of classic rock radio.
+"Jessica" rose no higher than number 65 on the Hot 100.
+However, it was one of the tracks from the Brothers and Sisters album that was often played on stations employing the progressive rock or album-oriented rock radio formats.
+"Jessica" later became a staple of classic rock radio.

 Initial reviews of the song in 1973 were very positive.
 Bud Scoppa of Rolling Stone wrote, "To my ears, this is the most effective instrumental the Allmans have ever recorded: It breaks the band's recent tendency toward humorlessness while demonstrating vividly that this group can elaborate brilliantly on a motif without once falling into obvious blues or rock & roll patterns."
 Billboard singled it out as one of the "best cuts" from the album, and it was mentioned as a highlight by Janis Schacht of Circus.
 "The jazzy sound is not only effective, it's aesthetically beautiful.
 Chuck Leavell's piano work is much on a par with Nicky Hopkins' work for the Rolling Stones.
 It moves, it boogies, it carries the piece along with incredible style and is met halfway by Dickie Betts' clean, sweeping guitar lead."

 A January 2006 Wall Street Journal article referred to the piece as "a true national heirloom."

 A later, live recording of "Jessica" is included on the 1995 An Evening with the Allman Brothers Band: 2nd Set.
 It won a Grammy Award for Best Rock Instrumental Performance at the 38th Annual Grammy Awards in 1996.